ewrfcas/Inpainting-Structural-Explorer/README.md

 > whether to use sn in D and G

 4. econv_type, dconv_type, dis_conv_type
-> control the type of convolution used in various processes in inpainting
+> control the type of convolution used in various processes of inpainting